 Preserve Formatting in the Grammarly Editor

-The Grammarly Editor strips formatting from text that you simply copy and paste from another document.
-To preserve the original formatting of a document you wrote with a word processor like MS Word, TextEdit, or OpenOffice, here’s what you do:
+To preserve the full original formatting of a document you wrote with a word processor like MS Word, TextEdit, or OpenOffice, here’s what you do:

 - Open a new document in the Grammarly Editor.

 - Click the plus sign in the upper left corner.
-Choose Upload document.
+Choose Upload (Import).

 - Choose the file you’d like to edit.

 Next, you’ll see your text appear inside the Grammarly Editor.
-Although you won’t see any text formatting like bold or italics, the original formatting has been saved.
+Although you won’t see all of your formatting, the Grammarly Editor saves it.

 When you’re done editing your work, click the arrow pointing down in the upper left corner.
-Choose Download document to transfer your edited text back to the source document, preserving the original formatting.
+Choose Download (Export) to transfer your edited text back to the source document, preserving the original formatting.

 Formatting in Grammarly for Microsoft Office